 When comparing datasets from different instruments, data corrections including an a priori adjustment and an AK smoothing are usually necessary to account for the difference in the a priori and AK (Rodgers and Connor, 2003).
-Fortunately, we found that the DOFS and the vertical sensitivity, as indicated by the AK diagonal elements, are similar between GIIRS and IASI, as shown in the Appendix Figure A2 and Supplementary Fig. S8.
+Fortunately, we found that the DOFS and the vertical sensitivity, as indicated by the AK diagonal elements, are similar between GIIRS and IASI, as shown in Figs. A2 and S8.
 The DOFSs from both the daytime and nighttime retrievals are highly correlated although IASI DOFSs are higher by about 10%.
-The AK diagonal profiles from the examples shown in the Appendix Figure A2(c) and (d) are comparable between GIIRS and IASI.
+The AK diagonal profiles from the examples shown in Fig. A2c and d are comparable between GIIRS and IASI for the lower atmosphere, which accounts for the majority of the total column.
 We therefore assume that both sensors have similar vertical sensitivity.
 Therefore, only the GIIRS data adjustment based on IASI's a priori CO profile is carried out.
-We adjust the GIIRS CO retrieval profile (CO{ret}^{GIIRS}) to the IASI a priori profile (CO_a^{IASI}) by:

-$$575 \quad CO{adj}^{GIIRS} = CO{ret}^{GIIRS} + (A^{GIIRS} - I)(CO_a^{GIIRS} - CO_a^{IASI}), \tag{6}$$ where CO{adj}^{GIIRS} is the adjusted profile result; CO_a^{GIIRS} is the GIIRS a priori profile; A^{GIIRS} is the GIIRS retrieval averaging kernel matrix.
-Fig. 13 (3rd column) shows that this adjustment results in better agreements (smaller RMSE) between GIIRS and IASI.
+We adjust the GIIRS CO retrieval profile (CO^{GIIRS}) to the where CO{adj}^{GIIRS} is the adjusted profile result; CO{a}^{GIIRS} is the GIIRS a priori profile; A^{GIIRS} is the GIIRS retrieval averaging kernel matrix.
+Figure 13 (third column) shows that this adjustment results in better agreements (smaller RMSE) between GIIRS and IASI.
+Furthermore, to test the impact of the small difference of AK (especially around 200 hPa) between GIIRS and IASI on the comparison, we applied the AK smoothing to the IASI-retrieved CO partial column profile retrievals (Sect.
+S1 in the Supplement).
+The results, as shown in Fig. S9, from IASI and GIIRS are highly consistent, suggesting the small difference in AK between IASI and GIIRS is not significantly affecting the comparison of CO columns.